CPR Ratio for Adults, Children, and Infants

 To maintain the appropriate CPR ratio during CPR, rescuers should follow the guidelines set by the American Heart Association (AHA) and Emergency Cardiovascular Care (ECC).
 These guidelines provide clear instructions on the correct compression rate, ventilation rate, and ratio for each age group.

 It is also important for rescuers to regularly refresh their knowledge and skills through refresher courses or practice sessions.
-This helps ensure that they are up-to-date with any changes in guidelines or techniques and can perform CPR effectively in an emergency situation.
+This helps ensure that they are up-to-date with any changes in guidelines or techniques and performs CPR effectively in an emergency situation.

-In addition, using tools such as feedback devices or metronomes can help maintain the correct compression rate during CPR.
+In addition, using tools such as feedback devices or metronomes helps maintain the correct compression rate during CPR.
 These devices provide auditory or visual cues to indicate compressions' proper timing and force, helping rescuers maintain the appropriate ratio.

 How has the CPR ratio changed over the years based on scientific research?